alexrbranch/AI-Agent-Story-Teller/Development_Documentation.md

 5. Added logging to save agent outputs for debugging later.

 6. A judge now reviews the story at the very end and provides metrics for letter grade, age suitability, vocabulary analysis, critiques, and if the story is kid-safe.

+7. Use pydantic for type enforcement.
+This, with openai tools, will give a structural guarantee of each agent's output to make flow more deterministic.
+(Also dont need to include JSON requesting in system prompts as its now forced)

+8. Built outliner loop to agenticly improve the outline.
+Added a max iterations of 3 and a low temperature on the editor to encourage objective feedback.
+With each iteration, send back the rejected outline, critique, and the user's story request.
+The outline editor accepts almost every outline.
+Need to make it more critical.
+Forcing denial every time lets the outline iterate MAX_RETRIES times.